okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-inline-hook/main/index.md

 ## Set up the sample SAML-authenticated application

-The Spring Boot, SAML, and Okta application is designed to implement signle sign-on (SSO) with Spring Security's SAML and Okta.
+The Spring Boot, SAML, and Okta application is designed to implement Single Sign-On (SSO) with Spring Security's SAML and Okta.

 Access the Spring Book, SAML, and Okta code from the following Github repository: